RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-21.1.1.md

 **Release - 2021-08-02**
 * The new notification way prevents users from working after session expiration.
 * The option to skip the Easy configuration step can be configured.
-* Minor UI fixes and improvements are made.
+* Minor UI fixes and improvements have been made.